JuliaLang/www.julialang.org/blog/2021/02/julia-1.6-highlights.md

-Whereas the previous code loading precompilation process took ~8 minutes to precompile and load without indicating progress while doing so, the new mechanism took a little over 1 minute to precompile while showing progress through the dependencies, then the first time the package is loaded it happens at full speed.
+Whereas the previous code loading precompilation process took ~8 minutes to precompile and load without indicating progress while doing so, the new mechanism took a little over 1 minute to precompile while showing progress through the dependencies.
+Then the first time the package is loaded, it loads at full speed.
 The new parallel precompilation process takes a depth-first approach of working through the dependency tree in the manifest, first precompiling the packages with no dependencies and working upward to the packages listed in the